 John Barlow was elected as a Member of Parliament to represent the federal riding of Macleod on June 30, 2014 in a by-election resulting from the retirement of former MP Ted Menzies.
 John was re-elected on October 19, 2015 to the riding of Foothills.
 John was appointed as Critic for Interprovincial Trade as well as Vice-Chair of the Standing Committee on Natural Resources in October of 2016.
-On Friday September 7th, 2018, Honourable Andrew Scheer, Leader of the Official Opposition, appointed John Barlow as Shadow Minister of Employment, Workforce Development, and Labour.
-John previously held the role as Associate Shadow Minister for Agriculture and Agri-Food for a year as well as sat on the Standing Committee of Agriculture and Agri-Food.
+John previously held the role of Shadow Minister of Agriculture and Agri-Food, Shadow Minister of Employment, Workforce Development, Associate Shadow Minister for Agriculture and Agri-Food as well as Vice Chair for Standing Committee of Agriculture and Agri-Food.

 Prior to being elected to office, John had a distinguished career in Journalism.
 After spending several years in Calgary working for various publications, including an internship at the Calgary Sun, John yearned to return to his rural roots and moved to southern Alberta to continue his Journalism career.

 John moved to High River, where he spent three years at the High River Times, an iconic newspaper started by Charles Clark more than 100 years ago.
 After High River, John moved on to Greatwest Newspapers and the Okotoks Western Wheel.
 During his 17 years in Okotoks, John served as the Associate Publisher and Editor for the Okotoks Western Wheel, and Senior Editor Southern Alberta for Greatwest supervising newspapers in Airdrie, Cochrane, Canmore, Okotoks and Rockyview County.